debangi/foundry-fund-me-f23/README.md

 1. Deploy mocks when we are on a local anvil chain
 2. Keep track of contract address across different chains

-- To run test on a forked mainnet
+- To run test on a forked chain

 ```shell
     $ forge test --fork-url $MAINNET_RPC_URL